 Our studies include Philosophy, Theology, Dogmatic Treatises, Sacred Scriptures, Spirituality, Church History, and a language program.

 - Philosophy: History of Ancient & Medieval Philosophy, History of Modern & Contemporary Philosophy; Logic I-II, Cosmology I-II (Philosophy of Nature), Philosophical Anthropology I-II, Gnoseology I-II (Philosophy of Knowledge), Metaphysics I-II.

-- Theology: Fundamental Theology: De Revelatione, De Vera Ecclesia; Fundamental Moral TheologyI-II, Special Moral Theology (I: Cardinal Virtues; II:Theological Virtues), Social Doctrine I-II, Theological Anthropology; Dogmatic Treatises of Deo Uno I-II, Deo Creante I-II, Deo Trino I-II, De Verbo Incarnato I-II, De Sacramentis I-II; Eschatology, Ecclesiology, and Mariology.
+- Theology: Fundamental Theology: De Revelatione, De Vera Ecclesia; Fundamental Moral TheologyI-II, Special Moral Theology (I: Cardinal Virtues; II:Theological Virtues), Social Doctrine I-II, Theological Anthropology; Dogmatic Treatises of De Deo Uno I-II, De Deo Creante I-II, De Deo Trino I-II, De Verbo Incarnato I-II, De Sacramentis I-II; Eschatology, Ecclesiology, and Mariology.

-- Sacred Scripture: Introduction to the Sacred Scriptures I-II (Principles of Biblical Studies); New Testament Exegesis: Synoptic Gospels I-II, Gospel of St. John, Letters of St. John and Revelation, Letters of St. Paul; Old Testament Exegesis: Pentateuch, Prophets, Wisdom Literature.
+- Sacred Scripture: Introduction to the Sacred Scriptures I-II (Principles of Biblical Studies); New Testament Exegesis: Synoptic Gospels I-II, Gospel of St. John I-II, Letters of St. John and Revelation, Letters of St. Paul; Old Testament Exegesis: Pentateuch, Prophets, Wisdom Literature.

 - Spirituality: Spiritual Theology, Vita Consecrata (Theology of Consecrated Life)

 - Church History: Early and Medieval, Modern and Contemporary (total of 4 semesters)